markomanninen/grcriddles/doc/chapter1.rst

 This is the single most important part of the document.
 I'm saving all simplified unique words as a csv file that can be used as a database for the riddle solver.
 After this you may proceed to the `riddle solver
-<Isopsephical riddles in the Greek Pseudo Sibylline hexameter poetry.ipynb>`__
+<https://git.io/vASrY>`__ Jupyter notebook document in interactive mode if
-Jupyter notebook document in interactive mode if you prefer.
+you prefer.

 .. code-block:: python